What is the Newcomer Program?

-Identified students who enroll into the program in the spring (second semester) may continue enrollment in the Newcomer Program for the next academic year (campus LPAC recommendation); and
+Identified students who enroll into the program in the spring (second semester) may continue enrollment in the Newcomer Program for the next academic year (campus LPAC recommendation).

-Goal of the Newcomer Program
+Where is the Newcomer Program Offered?